 Automation has changed how email marketers carry out their campaigns, making them send personalized, trigger-based target emails that get higher clicks and conversions.
 You can automate your email personalization, set up triggered email sequences, etc.

 Automation saves time and effort and helps you send the right message to the right people at the right time.
-There are many automation tools and software in the market you can use to upscale your email marketing performance while resting on your couch (of course, after setting it all up correctly.)
+You can use many email automation tools and software in the market to upscale your email marketing performance while resting on your couch (of course, after setting it all up correctly.)

 Related guide: How to Create Targeted Email to Generate Higher Engagements